jgkwak95/AU-GAN/README.md

 # Adverse Weather Image Translation with Asymmetric and Uncertainty aware GAN (BMVC 2021)
-Official code of Adverse Weather Image Translation with Asymmetric and Uncertainty aware GAN
+Official code of Adverse Weather Image Translation with Asymmetric and Uncertainty aware GAN (AU-GAN)